-And if you're all for ditching the worksheets and giving your students a fun and motivating way to practice their two digit with regrouping skills you can grab this game from my Teachers pay Teachers store.
+And if you’re all for ditching the worksheets and giving your students a fun and motivating way to practice their two digit with regrouping skills you can grab this game from our store.

 If you need more practice with regrouping, you’ll love this pack too.